Timtech4u/octal-application/production/README.md

         supervisorctl restart octal

 * If you make any modifications to the static files (HTML, JavaScript, etc), you need to rebuild the compressed static directory.
-First log in as `octal` and activate the virtual environment (see Step 1) then:
+First log in as `octal` and activate the virtual environment, as described above, and then:

         make build_production
-        exit

 * The following is an overview of useful files: